Origin Story #3: Part 1

 “You sure you want to take them off just yet?”
 He asks, the edges of his mouth curled into a disgusting grin.
 “Seems like she might be more fun all chained up.”

 I don’t have the energy to indulge him, so I bluntly tear the keys out of his hand with a blank expression.
-I sometimes believe some of these guys should be put in with the inmates considering the way they speak to them.
+Some of these guys should be put in with the inmates considering the way they speak to them.

 Ramirez and the transport COs laugh as they exit the ISO unit and I turn to the new inmate.
 Removing her bindings, the chains drop to the floor and she enters the cell, flopping onto the thin mattress with a sigh as the acrylic-barred cell door shuts behind her.

 “Sooo, didja’ do it?”
-I ask as the awkward silence builds.
-The inmate swings their head back around to me in surprise before narrowing her eyes.
+I ask, breaking the silence, wondering if she’ll even entertain me with an answer.
+But to my surprise, the inmate props herself up and swings their head back around to me, narrowing her eyes.

 “No!”
 She says loudly at first, then quieter.
 As though people have been asking her all day.
 “I… didn’t do it.”

-Her voice is girlier than I had expected.
+Her voice is more feminine than I had expected.
 High and raspy as it bounces off of the corners of the acrylic.
-She is small and thin, two things that don’t immediately equate to robbing a bank and succeeding, but the last thing I want to do is underestimate her.
+Now that I take a second look at her, she is much smaller and thinner than I’d thought, two things that don’t immediately equate to robbing a bank (and succeeding), but the last thing I want to do is underestimate her.

-“Then who did?”
-I ask, curiously, hoping for anything that might help with the crushing boredom that is working as a CO if a facility where the inmates aren’t allowed outside.
+“Okay, then who did?”
+I ask, curiously pulling my chair closer, hoping for anything that might help with the crushing boredom that is working as a CO if a facility where the inmates aren’t allowed outside their cells.

-She deliberates on it for a beat but chooses to lean her head against the wall in dismissal.
+She deliberates on it for a beat but chooses to sit back on her bed and turn her back to me again, leaning her head against the wall and side-eyeing me in dismissal.
 “Why would I tell you?
 You’re just a sh***y CO.”

 “Excuse me?”
 I ask with my arms crossed, confused as to why I’m even kicking up a fuss.
 “I am a model employee.”

+She turns around again and looks me up and down.
 “The only thing on your belt is a taser, not a gun, meaning either you’ve been demoted or you’re still a rookie.
+Your uniform doesn’t fit.
 You look like you barely passed the academy physical exam.
-Your uniform doesn’t fit.
 You clearly just woke up from a nap not to mention the fact that you are currently chatting with one of your own inmates.”
 She finishes, matter-of-factly, with a snide grin and some finger guns in my direction.

-“What’s your gift?!”
-I demand, breaking a second stunned silence.
+“Yeah well… what’s your gift?”
+I demand, breaking a second silence.
 “You used it to rob the bank didn’t you?
 What is it?”

 “It doesn’t matter.”
-She rises of the bed with irritation in her face.
+She turns to me with irritation in her face.
 A clear sign that this is a touchy subject.

 “Oh!
 A likely story.”
 I say with a smile, growing closer to her cell, finally having the most fun I’ve had all week.
 “You did so!”